-- 10% Attendance a sign in sheet will be used each class period to take attendance which will be updated each week on e-learning. - 10% Participation Students will earn a participation grade at midterm (which will be posted on e-learning so that every student has the opportunity to improve their participation before it is revised again at the end of semester.
+10% Participation - Students will earn a participation grade at midterm (which will be posted on e-learning so that every student has the opportunity to improve their participation before it is revised again at the end of semester.
 Participation will be evaluated in the following way:

-50 pts. - in class discussions, collaborative exercises and critiques (2 points per week) 10 pts. - Assigned trip to the Harn Museum of Art (with reflective activity posted to e-learning).
+50 pts. - in class discussions, collaborative exercises and critiques (2 points per week) 10 pts. - Assigned trip to the Harn Museum of Art https://harn.ufl.edu/explore/exhibitions (with reflective activity posted to e-learning).

 40 pts. - Each student will be given multiple opportunities (announced on e-learning to attend visiting artist lectures and/or UF/community activities/opportunities related to the course where faculty will be present and award participation to those who attend.
 For example, the School of Art and Art History has a Visiting Artist Program Series and there are several other opportunities in the College of the Arts and at UF that will be relevant to the course, posted on e-learning.
 Students are expected to attend at least two of these lectures/events during the semester and 20 pts will be earned for attendance at each.

-- 15% Analytical Essay (1000-1200 words) Students will self-identify, research and analyze a socially engaged work of art that most inspired their final artwork proposal.
+- Analytical Essay (1000-1200 words) Students will self-identify, research and analyze a socially engaged work of art that most inspired their final artwork proposal.
 They will describe the subject and content of the work, acknowledging the context in which the work was created, the intent of the artist, and the elements and strategies employed to engage audiences.
-A detailed description of the writing assignment including objectives, guidelines and grading criteria are posted on canvas. - 30% Socially or Politically Engaged Artwork Proposal Clear examples of different art proposals will be shown in class and informed by projects viewed throughout the semester.
+A detailed description of the writing assignment including objectives, guidelines and grading criteria are posted on canvas. - Socially or Politically Engaged Artwork Proposal Clear examples of different art proposals will be shown in class and informed by projects viewed throughout the semester.
 Process and project development will be reflected in your idea/drawing book.
 The final project proposal is developed with feedback and assistance from instructor and peers throughout the semester.
-The final grade for this project includes instructor mentorship meeting of research and ideation, peer critiques of work in progress, actual artwork proposal in visual and written form, presentation of proposed project to peers, and submission of final project proposal to a course website.
+The final grade for this project includes instructor mentorship meeting of research and ideation, peer critiques of work in progress, actual artwork proposal in visual and written form, presentation of proposed project to peers, and submission of final project proposal to canvas and course Instagram.